equinor/ert/docs/rst/manual/reference/configuration/data_types.rst

-The default use of the GEN_KW keyword is to let the ERT application sample random values for the elements in the GEN_KW instance, but it is also possible to tell ERT to load a precreated set of data files, this can for instance be used as a component in a experimental design based workflow.
+The default use of the GEN_KW keyword is to let the ERT application sample random values for the elements in the GEN_KW instance, but it is also possible to tell ERT to load a precreated set of data files, this can for instance be used as a component in an experimental design based workflow.
 When using external files to initialize the GEN_KW instances you supply an extra keyword ``INIT_FILE:/path/to/priors/files%d`` which tells where the prior files are: